 Her career shows a passionate interest in the fields of health care, labor relations and workers' compensation.
-From 1983 to 1986, Karen served as Chief of Management Planning and Research at the Industrial Commission of Ohio.
+From 1983 to 1986, Karen served as Chief of Management Planning and Research at the Ohio Industrial Commission.
 In this position, she authored a study of self-insurance, which was incorporated into Ohio's omnibus workers' compensation reform law.
-She also served as the employee representative to the Industrial Commission of Ohio's Regional Board of Review and the Ohio Bureau of Workers' Compensation Oversight Commission.
+She also served as the employee representative to the Ohio Industrial Commission's Regional Board of Review and the Ohio Bureau of Workers' Compensation Oversight Commission.